openshift/origin-aggregated-logging/fluentd/vendored_gem_src/fluent-plugin-viaq_data_model/README.md

     * `sys_var_log` - a record read from `/var/log/messages`
     * `k8s_json_file` - a record read from a `/var/log/containers/*.log` JSON
       formatted container log file
   * `tag` - the Fluentd tag pattern to match for these records
   * `remove_keys` - comma delimited list of keys to remove from the record
+  * `process_kubernetes_events` - boolean - defaults to the global setting above
+    * If a record looks like a kubernetes event that has been added by the
+    * eventrouter, add its fields under `kubernetes.event`
+    * A record is considered to be a kubernetes eventrouter event if the
+    * record has a top level field called `event` and it is a Hash.
+    * This per-formatter setting will override the global setting (see above)
+    * This allows you to set the global setting to `false`, then only process
+    * kubernetes events for this formatter matching this set of `tag` patterns.
 * `pipeline_type` - which part of the pipeline is this? `collector` or `normalizer` - the default is `collector`
 * `elasticsearch_index_name` - how to construct Elasticsearch index names or